Sickness benefit in general

 - Submit the EEL notification.

-You can also reject an EEL notification.
-For example, if you have switched to Personio Payroll and one was already created by the previous provider.
+You can also reject an EEL contribution statement, for example, if you have switched to Personio Payroll and an EEL contribution statement has already been created by the previous provider.

-If you accidentally reject an EEL notification, you can create a new one by deleting and recreating the relevant time off in the employee profile.
+If you accidentally reject an EEL notification, you can create a new one by deleting and recreating the relevant absence in the employee profile.

 How to check the EEL form

 To ensure that all data in the EEL notification is correctly transmitted to the health insurer, we recommend checking each EEL form.
-This article explains what you should pay attention to in each of the individual sections.
+Below, we explain what you should bear in mind in each section.

 Employee and company data